-- 7.3.1 An exhaust system shall be provided for the area where a fuel cell power system is located. - 7.3.2 The exhaust system shall be designed such that all emissions are exhausted to a safe location. - 7.3.3 The exhaust rate from the room shall not be less than $0.3 \text{ m}^3/\text{min}\cdot\text{m}^2$ (1 cfm/ft2) of floor area and not less than $45 \text{ m}^3/\text{min}$ (150 cfm). - 7.3.4 If mechanical exhaust is required, a control interlock shall be provided to shut down the unit upon loss of exhaust. - 7.3.5 The exhaust outlet shall be located as specified in 5.2.3.
+7.3.1 An exhaust system shall be provided for the area where a fuel cell power system is located.

+- 7.3.2 The fuel cell power system exhaust system shall be designed so that all harmful emissions are exhausted to a safe location. - 7.3.3 The building ventilation exhaust rate from the room shall not be less than $0.3 \text{ m}^3/\text{min}\cdot\text{m}^2$ (1 cfm/ft2) of floor area and not less than $4.25 \text{ m}^3/\text{min}$ (150 cfm). - 7.3.4 If mechanical exhaust for either the fuel cell power system or the building is required, a control interlock shall be provided to shut down the fuel cell power system upon loss of either exhaust. - 7.3.5 The exhaust outlet(s) shall be located as specified in 5.2.3. - 7.3.6 The discharge for exhaust from the fuel cell power system and building air system(s) shall be designed to prevent foreign matter from entering and accumulating.